How to Understand Your Thresholds and Why They Matter

 Everyone has limits—energy, sensory, cognitive, digestive.
-For the medically lost, these limits are tighter and easier to exceed.
-Learn to see and work with your thresholds.
+For the medically lost, these limits may be tighter and easier to exceed.
+Learn to recognize and work with thresholds.

 Everyone has limits—energy limits, sensory limits, heat tolerance limits, cognitive limits, digestive limits.
-For people who are medically lost, these limits are often tighter, more unpredictable, and easier to exceed.
-When medically lost people cross a threshold, symptoms can escalate quickly or recovery can take far longer than expected.
+For people who are medically lost, these limits can be tighter, more unpredictable, and easier to exceed.
+When someone crosses a threshold, symptoms may escalate quickly or recovery may take longer than expected.

-Thresholds can feel like weaknesses, but they’re really information—signals about where your system becomes unstable or overtaxed.
-This Field Note helps you understand what thresholds are—why they matter for anyone and why they’re especially important when your resilience is reduced.
-It also helps you see them, and how to work with them rather than constantly crashing through them.
+Thresholds can feel like weaknesses, but they can also be information—signals about where a system may become unstable or overtaxed.
+This Field Note explains what thresholds are, why they matter, and how they may show up when resilience is reduced.
+It also offers ways to notice thresholds before symptoms escalate.

 Why this matters

-- Thresholds define the boundary between stability and instability.
+- Thresholds can help define the boundary between stability and instability.

-- When you exceed a threshold, symptoms spike or recovery slows.
+- When a threshold is exceeded, symptoms may spike or recovery may slow.

 - Many people don’t recognize thresholds until they’ve been crossed.